Skip to main content

 are these INSERT statements compatible with PostgreSQL and MySQL

 Yes.
-The output uses standard ANSI SQL with single-quoted strings and ISO 8601 dates, which run without modification in MySQL, PostgreSQL, SQLite, and MariaDB.
-SQL Server users may need a small tweak to identity column handling, but the rest of the statement is valid as-is.
+The output uses standard ANSI SQL with single-quoted strings and ISO 8601 date strings, which run without modification in MySQL, PostgreSQL, SQLite, and MariaDB.
+SQL Server users may need minor adjustments to identity column handling, but the rest of the statement is valid as-is.

 how do I adapt the output if my column names are different

 The generator uses fixed schemas per table type, so column names are predefined.
-A quick find-and-replace in VS Code or your SQL client is all you need — swap the generated column names for yours and the realistic data values carry over unchanged.
+A quick find-and-replace in your SQL client or editor is all you need — swap the generated column names for your own and the realistic data values carry over unchanged.

 does the orders table handle foreign keys correctly

-Order rows reference user_id values within a plausible range, but they are not guaranteed to match rows in a separate users table.
-If your schema enforces foreign key constraints, generate the users table first or temporarily disable constraint checks before inserting order data.
+Order rows reference customer_id values within a plausible integer range, but they are not guaranteed to match rows in a separate users table.
+If your schema enforces foreign key constraints, generate users rows first or temporarily disable constraint checks before inserting order data.